 Acute Care Services

 Contact ACN Membership today to join a COI.

 Each COI is led by a Key Contact, who acts as the liaison between the COI and ACN.
 If you are interested in filling a vacant Key Contact position and working with ACN to organise activities for your COI please contact Kate Lehmensich, Manager – Membership via firstname.lastname@example.org for further information.

 Sponsor a COI to support and reach nurse leaders in key specialties

 COI sponsorship provides an ideal platform to target and network with nurse leaders who are engaged in specific areas of practice.
 We invite your organisation to sponsor a COI to demonstrate your interest in and support of a particular specialty area.
-Contact the Corporate Relations team for more information:
+Contact the Partnerships team for more information: